lights0123/CMS/README.md

 Personally, I use a VPS from vps.net running CentOS 7 and I'm compiling PHP with `--with-apxs2=/usr/bin/apxs --with-mysql --with-mysqli --enable-libxml --enable-xmlwriter --enable-sockets --with-openssl --enable-mbstring`, using the default version of Apache from Yum.
 Also, you will need a database running MySQL, MariaDB, etc. Apache should be able to read & parse `.htaccess` files.
+An apache installation is assumed, you will need to port `.htaccess` to your server.

 If you don't have the required modules, they will display on the home page.
 ##Adding Content